Andrew Shulman: Music education

-Shulman studied cello with Amaryllis Fleming, Joan Dickson, Jacqueline du Pré and William Pleeth.
-He received an 'Honorary RCM' from The Queen Mother in 1986, and subsequently became a professor at the Royal College of Music.
-He has given masterclasses in Europe, Scandinavia, Russia, the Ukraine, the USA, South America, the Far East and New Zealand.

-After winning the New England Conservatory/Piatigorsky Artist Award in Boston, he returned to the USA to teach and give concerts.
+After winning the New England Conservatory/Piatigorsky Artist Award in Boston, he returned to the US to teach and give concerts.
 Now residing in Los Angeles, he has given masterclasses at The Corwin Awards, USC, UCLA and The Aspen Music Festival.
 He is a regular guest artist at the La Jolla Summerfest, Aspen, Las Vegas and Mainly Mozart summer music festivals, and last season recorded three new cello concertos written for him.
 These were written by Christopher Stone, Nathaniel Levisay and Maria Newman.

-He has premiered new sonatas and concertos by Broughton, Zigman, Kaska, Newman and next season he premieres James Newton Howard's cello concerto with the Los Angeles Chamber Orchestra.
-The European premiere is scheduled for June 2021 with the Philharmonia Orchestra and Salonen.

 This season CDs of concertos by Stone and Broughton are being released on all formats.